 Additionally, fruits and vegetables in Lisbon are fabulously flavorful, and there are a few shops like Celeiro with fantastic vegan groceries like tempeh, tofu, and seitan.
 In addition to food options Nae shoes, the incredible vegan shoe brand, is based in Lisbon and has a store where you can go crazy and buy as many pairs as your heart desires (or your wallet allows).

-Here is a brief guide to our favorite vegan restaurants in Lisbon.
+Here is a brief guide to our favorite vegan restaurants in Lisbon

-- Jardim das Cerejas – This buffet style vegan restaurant offers not only super tasty and affordable lunches and dinners.
+- Jardim das Cerejas – This buffet-style vegan restaurant offers not only super tasty and affordable lunches and dinners.
 We ate there several times while in Lisbon and couldn’t get enough.
 Tip: Don’t fill up on the buffet because their desserts are fantastic.

-- Ao 26 – Vegan Food Project – Probably the best restaurant I went to in Lisbon, AO 26 is top notch.
+- Ao 26 – Vegan Food Project – Probably the best restaurant I went to in Lisbon, AO 26 is top-notch.
 Anything you get should be a treat but I hear the burger is to die for (unfortunately I only went once and made the mistake of not ordering it).
 Tip: make a reservation through their Facebook page.
 It’s super busy and difficult to get a table on a whim.

-- Princesa do Castelo – I honestly didn’t expect too much because the pictures of there food on HappyCow were a bit lackluster.
+- Princesa do Castelo – I honestly didn’t expect too much because the pictures of their food on HappyCow were a bit lackluster.
 However, the food here turned out to be quite nice, and the staff are super friendly.
 It’s a good spot for lunch.

 - Veganeats Caffe – Speaking of HappyCow, I went to this cafe purely because the cake featured on their profile looked so damn good.
 It did not disappoint.
 It’s a really nice small cafe with a very sweet and friendly owner.
 Highly recommended for dessert or a light lunch.

-- Focaccia in Giro – Not a vegan restaurant but a nice little cafe style spot with a selection of Focaccia that’s located near the flea market.
+- Focaccia in Giro – Not a vegan restaurant but a nice little cafe-style spot with a selection of Focaccia that’s located near the flea market.
 There are two vegan focaccia sandwich options on the menu and both are nice for a light lunch.

 - Primo Basilico – Again, not a vegan restaurant but a pizzeria offering vegan pizza by the slice with vegan cheese!
 Great cheap lunch or dinner spot.

 And there you have it, guys.
 Our guide to visiting Lisbon on a budget.
-We loved Portugal’s capital, and it’s on our ever growing list of places we need to go back to.
+We loved Portugal’s capital, and it’s on our ever-growing list of places we need to go back to.
 We hope we’ve inspired you to visit this stunning city.
 As always, travel well, and we’ll see you on the road!